-Pollen Academy teamed up with Operational Expert Ishan Galapathy to launch a Frontline Leaders Program.
-REGISTER HERE to join our free webinar and complete our readiness assessment to receive personalised feedback.
+Pollen Academy teamed up with Operational Expert Ishan Galapathy to launch a "Confident Frontline Leaders" Program.
+REGISTER HERE to find out more and complete a readiness assessment to receive personalised feedback.

 Why does the UK seem to be so far ahead of Australia in the Fresh Food space?
 We spoke to Food Manufacturing Magazine about the challenges Australia face when delivering fresh in Supermarkets and how this could be resolved...